1 - KubeFleet quickstart using kind clusters

 # Run the script.

-chmod +x fleet/hack/membership/join.sh
+chmod +x ./hack/membership/joinMC.sh

-The newly joined cluster should have the JOINED
+The newly joined cluster should have the JOINED status field set to True.
+If you see that

 the cluster is still in an unknown state, it might be that the member cluster